Welcome to our forum. A Message To Our New and Prospective Members . Check out our Forum Rules. Lets keep this forum an enjoyable place to visit.

 Taking a break just listening to a piece looped, concentrating on tough parts, can help your mind & body prepare to work, better.
 You can always have another go at what was giving you trouble, later, or the next day.

-Look for the smallest good thing - they are all victories and worth more than anything negative.
+Look for the smallest good thing - like, "hey, I practiced today"!
+Or, "I played the 1st phrase with the correct bowing!"
+Small victories are worth more than anything negative.

 It would be helpful to know approximately how long you've been playing & if you are self-taught or have a teacher?
 There are some great threads here about good ways to practice - here's one: 3 Essential Ingredients of an Effective Practice Session Thread

-I have to keep stress to a minimum, and I try to keep expectations realistic, especially of time/progress, because it can be self-defeating.
-My focus is on playing what I know, better - and I like to to explore new music ideas & techniques, just to see where it goes, with no time limit.
+I have to keep stress to a minimum, and I check to see if my expectations are realistic, especially of time/progress, because it can be self-defeating.
+Take time to explore an interesting new music idea & technique, just to see where it goes.

 https://ashadeofteal.com/wp-content/uploads/2016/10/HappyHalloween.jpg